FAQs About Gifts

 Q. I have been invited to attend a reception hosted by a corporation.
 Can I attend?

 A. House Members and employees may generally accept "food or refreshment of a nominal value offered other than as part of a meal."
 This provision is interpreted to permit House Members and employees to accept free attendance at receptions when the fare will consist of reasonable hors d'oeuvres and refreshments and not a full meal.
-For complete information, see House Ethics Manual, pp. 50-53.
+For complete information, see Receptions.

 Q. I have been invited to attend a lunch briefing, and the sponsor will serve a box lunch.
 Can I accept the lunch?

-A. If the sponsor is not a registered lobbyist or foreign agent, and does not employ or retain such a person, then House Members and employees may generally accept a gift, including a meal, valued at less than $50.
+A. If the sponsor is not a registered lobbyist or foreign agent and does not employ or retain such a person, then House Members and employees may generally accept a gift, including a meal, valued at less than $50.
 Gifts from a single donor valued at $100 or more in a single calendar year are prohibited.
-For complete information, see House Ethics Manual, pp. 34-38.
-If the sponsor does employ or retain a lobbyist, free attendance may still be acceptable if the event qualifies as a "widely attended event," (see below).
+For complete information, see Gifts Worth Less Than $50.
+If the sponsor does employ or retain a lobbyist, free attendance may still be acceptable if the event qualifies as a “widely attended event.”

 Q. I have been invited to a dinner by a trade association.
 The trade association says it's OK under the gift rule because it is a "widely attended event."
 Can I attend?

 A. Maybe.
 The Committee does not pre-approve events for event sponsors.
 The gift rule permits House Members and employees to accept an invitation of free attendance at "widely attended events" from the event sponsor.
-The requirements of the rule are set forth in detail in the House Ethics Manual, pp. 41-47.
+See Widely-Attended Events.
 In short, to accept free attendance, the event must (1) have at least 25 non-Hill attendees; (2) be open to the public or to a wide range of individuals; (3) be connected to one's House duties.